Chris Daniels (basketball)

-Robert Christopher Daniels (born April 19, 1984) is an American professional basketball player who plays for Syrian Basketball League club Al Nawair.
+Robert Christopher Daniels (born April 19, 1984) is an American professional basketball player.
 He played college basketball for Texas A&M–Corpus Christi before starting his professional career in 2008.

 College career

 As a four-year player in Texas A&M–Corpus Christi, he played in 114 games, starting 73 where he averaged 12.3 points, 6 rebounds and 1.5 blocks in 22.9 minutes per game being named Southland Player of the Year and to the All-Southland first-team in his junior season when he averaged 15.3 points, 6.7 rebounds and 1.6 blocks leading the Islanders to their first NCAA tournament in history.

 Professional career

 After going undrafted on the 2008 NBA draft, Daniels joined the Houston Rockets for the 2008 NBA Summer League.
 After that, he signed with the Daegu Orions of the Korean Basketball League.
 For two years he had stints with Wonju Dongbu Promy, Incheon Electroland Elephants and the Anyang KT&G Kites where he averaged 21 points and 9.1 rebounds.

 On March 18, 2010, Daniels moved to Puerto Rico, with the Cangrejeros de Santurce where he spent the rest of the 2009–10 season.
 Then he signed with Jeonju KCC Egis for the 2010–11 season where he won the 2011 Korean Championship against Dongbu Promy, his former team, in six games.
 On the final and decisive match, Daniels led the team with a game-high 25 point and 10 rebounds.

 On November 3, 2011, Daniels was selected by the Erie BayHawks with the 9th pick of the 2011 NBA Development League Draft and then signed with them.
 On December 9, 2011, Daniels signed with the Los Angeles Lakers but was waived two weeks later and returned with the BayHawks.
 On January 16, 2012, Daniels returned to Korea, now with Anyang KGC, where he won his second Korean championship, again, defeating Dongbu Promy in six games.
 He scored 15 points on the decisive match.

 After participating with the NBA D-League Select Team at the 2012 NBA Summer League, the BayHawks traded his rights to the Santa Cruz Warriors for a 2012 D-League draft pick.
 After averaging 7 points and 5.7 rebounds with the Warriors, Daniels signed with Chinese team Qingdao DoubleStar on December 12.
 On March 8, 2013, Santa Cruz traded his rights to the Rio Grande Valley Vipers for Scott Machado.
 He signed with Rio Grande Valley afterwards.